Key West & Marathon Bicycle Accident Lawyer

 Florida Keys Injury Lawyers Can Help

 Proving your claim requires knowledge of Florida personal injury law as well as knowing how to gather the appropriate evidence and build a strong case.
 Then you have to know how to present that case to the insurance company in a way that convinces them to settle for an appropriate amount rather than face you in court in front of a jury.
 That’s where a Florida Keys Injury lawyer comes in.
+We are local attorneys with extensive experience representing cyclists injured in car accidents.
 We spend every day helping accident victims recover the right amount of compensation when they have been hurt by the negligence of another.
 It’s guaranteed that the insurance company has professional claims adjusters on their side who spend every day trying to avoid liability or settle claims as cheaply as possible.
-You owe it to yourself to have someone on your side every bit as skilled and experienced as the insurance claims adjuster but who is compassionate and dedicated to getting you the best result possible.
+You owe it to yourself to have someone on your side every bit as skilled and experienced as the insurance claims adjuster but who is also compassionate and dedicated – and familiar with the Florida Keys – to get you the best result possible.

 Call Florida Keys Injury After a Bicycle Accident